Location United Kingdom

 The bridge layout will be easily adaptable to different contexts and conditions.

-A photovoltaic system integrated into the roof design provides sustainable energy for lifts, lighting and signage.
+A photovoltaic system integrated into the roof design provides renewable energy for lifts, lighting and signage.

-The design strategy is also driven to minimise the embodied carbon footprint.
+The design strategy is driven to minimise the embodied carbon footprint.

-The design for an off-site construction minimise the energy and the waste of materials.
+The off-site construction minimise the energy and the waste of materials.

 The materials are specified to be durable, with low-maintenance and their modular design allows for a potential re-use on different bridges.

-The footbridge layout has the potential to integrate art such as paintings or sculptures, as well as dedicated spaces for musician and performers.
-The modular grid becomes a white canvas to inspire creativity and allow artists and performers to express.
+The footbridge layout has the potential to integrate art installations such as paintings or sculptures, as well as dedicated spaces for musician and performers.
+The modular grid becomes a white canvas to inspire artists and performers to express their creativity.